Convergent Discovery of Critical Phenomena Mathematics Across Disciplines: Convergence Analysis

 The evidence is more consistent with natural convergence than with coordinated transfer.
 Each domain developed its own notation---no terminological copying is evident (Section~\ref{sec:evidence}).
-Techniques were applied to domain-specific problems, and the chronological pattern follows a logical progression from physics to complexity science to biomedical and financial applications.
-All domains publicly cited the statistical mechanics literature in background sections, treating it as general context rather than methodological source.

-Against this, the 1990s clustering of DFA, Hurst analysis, and SOC applications raises the possibility of coordinated timing.
-But a more parsimonious explanation is simultaneous computational maturation: the processing power to run DFA on long time series, compute R/S statistics on financial data, and simulate large random Boolean networks became available across fields in the same decade.
-The absence of cross-domain citations is consistent with independent derivation, though it cannot rule out informal transfer through conferences, textbooks, or personal communication.

-The timing is consistent with either hypothesis, but the weight of evidence---independent notation, absent citations, institutional separation, domain-specific application---is most consistent with natural convergence, though the question remains open.
+The 1990s clustering of DFA, Hurst analysis, and SOC applications raises the possibility of coordinated timing, but a more parsimonious explanation is simultaneous computational maturation: the processing power to run these analyses became available across fields in the same decade.
+The weight of evidence---independent notation, absent citations, institutional separation, domain-specific application---is most consistent with natural convergence, though the question remains open.